ESHS/HSS Annual Meeting

 English Abstract

 This paper traces the global history of plutonium “recycling” as a moral and political technology of legitimation, and the transnational movements that sought to expose its contradictions.
-Through the mixed-oxide (MOX) fuel program, which reprocessed Cold War weapons plutonium for civilian reactors, nuclear states recast toxic waste as a virtuous resource for stewarding sustainability while obscuring how the production and transport of MOX fuel exacerbated risks of proliferation, carcinogenic contamination, and catastrophic failure.
-Focusing on the 1999–2000 MOX controversy in Fukushima, when networks in Japan, the UK, France, Chile, Argentina, and other nations coordinated a breakthrough activist victory, I situate this episode within broader global circuits of plutonium trade, state-industry entanglement, and transnational environmental activism.
+Through mixed-oxide (MOX) fuel programs, nuclear states and utilities recast separated plutonium, whether recovered from civilian spent fuel or declared surplus from weapons programs, as a virtuous resource for energy production and waste stewardship.
+In doing so, they obscured how the production and transport of MOX fuel intensified concerns over proliferation, radiotoxic contamination, transport hazards, and the heightened stakes of reactor accidents involving plutonium-bearing fuel.
+This paper focuses on the transnational MOX controversy and its aftermath in 1999–2002, when networks linking Japan, the UK, France, Ireland, and en-route states in Latin America and the Pacific transformed a technical fuel-cycle policy into a visible transnational dispute.
+I situate this episode within broader global circuits of plutonium trade and state-industry entanglement, as well as environmental activism.
 The paper argues that resistance to these state-led campaigns of moral nuclear alchemy prefigures today’s Fukushima wastewater controversy, where similar claims of technological care and environmental management continue to obscure enduring inequities in exposure and accountability.
-By connecting these episodes, it proposes a global moral history of the nuclear age, one that foregrounds the counter-publics and solidarities that contest the greenwashing of the nuclear project.
+By connecting these episodes, the paper points toward a global moral history of the nuclear age, one that foregrounds the counter-publics and solidarities that contest the greenwashing of the nuclear project.

 Author